A Criminal Mind

 "A Criminal Mind" is a song by Scottish-born Canadian artist Lawrence Gowan.
-Released in January 1985 as the lead single from second studio album, Strange Animal, it reached number five in Canada.
+Released in January 1985 as the lead single from Gowan's second studio album, Strange Animal, it reached number five in Canada.
 Gowan refers to it as one of his signature songs.

 Writing

 "A Criminal Mind" is written as a tragic ballad following the narrator in prison as he reflects on his life of crime.
 The protagonist refuses to show any remorse for his actions and scoffs at attempts to rehabilitate him, declaring "a criminal mind is... all I've ever known".
 In the final verse he addresses a court hearing to argue that even though he is doomed to spend life in prison, his lack of a moral conscience in truth renders him freer than his jailers.

 Gowan later stated that his inspiration for the song was a Kingston Penitentiary prison cell exhibit at the Canadian National Exhibition (CNE) to represent the Canadian penal system.
 The empty cell was attended by a single guard, with whom Gowan had a conversation after sitting in the cell alone for a while.
 The discussion about recidivist inmates led to the creation of the song.